-WTE 50 Calculations in Water/Wastewater Technology
+WTE 50 Calculations in Water/Wastewater Technology (3) 3 hours lecture

-Provides instruction in entry-level to intermediate-level mathematical calculations used in the operation and evaluation of conventional water/wastewater treatment processes and water distribution systems.
-The course content has been developed to meet requirements for entry to water/wastewater education program courses.
+Provides instruction in entry-level to intermediate-level mathematical calculations used in the operation and evaluation of conventional water/ wastewater treatment processes and water distribution systems.
+The course content has been developed to meet requirements for entry to water/ wastewater education program courses.
 Course will cover basic geometry, metric conversions, flows, pressure, and chemical dosage as it relates to the water/wastewater industry.
 Material will parallel some of the problems found on State Certification examinations.

-WTE 52 Water Distribution Systems
+WTE 52 Water Distribution Systems (3)